 Hemp hearts are a complete protein.
 Hemp is a superfood (that grows in Canada) that aids in weight loss, bringing up energy levels (working on your adrenal glands and digestive system – so you don’t feel sluggish), lowering cholesterol and blood pressure, improving digestion by relieving constipation and diarrhea, aiding in detoxification and regulating blood sugar levels. hemp seeds are a great source of omega 3 and 6 as well as GLA.
 4 tbsp contains approximately 15g of protein.

 Bananas are a great source of B6 (aids in digestion), Manganese, Vitamin C and Potassium.
 A medium-sized banana has about 400 mg of Potassium, making it great for lowering blood pressures & aids in keeping blood cholesterol levels under check.
-The fibre content will help stabilize blood sugar level.
+The fiber content will help stabilize blood sugar levels.

 Spirulina, Beet and Raw Protein Smoothie

 - The juice you just made